-Multiple myeloma manifests as different types and subtypes.
+Multiple myeloma has different types and subtypes.
 These types are based on the immunoglobulin (protein) produced by the myeloma cell.
-Normally, the various immunoglobulins have different functions in the body.
+The various immunoglobulins have different functions in the body.
 Each immunoglobulin is made up of two heavy chains and two light chains.

-- There are two possible types of light chains, either kappa (κ) or lambda (λ).
+The two types of light protein chains are kappa (κ) and lambda (λ).

 Subtypes of immunoglobulins